m05ec/m05ec/README.md

 ### Hi there 👋

+My name is Mo, and I am a Cyber Security Expert with over a decade of experience in computer networking and offensive security.
+Currently, I serve as a pen-tester for a team of offensive security experts, tasked with strengthening companies' security posture with the help of offensive security and venerability management.
+Here I have 2 types of projects, ones are the bash/python scripts that are gonna automate some tasks that a pnetester does to save time.
+Others are useful softwares that I use on different assesments.
 <!--
 **m05ec/m05ec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.